rabbitmq/rabbitmq-tutorials/php/README.md

 To run the examples you need a running RabbitMQ server.

-Additionaly you need `PHP 5.3` and `php-amqplib`.
+Additionally you need `PHP 5.3` and `php-amqplib`.
 To get these dependencies on Ubuntu type:

     sudo apt-get install git-core php5-cli
-    git clone http://github.com/tnc/php-amqplib.git lib/php-amqplib
+    git clone http://github.com/videlalvaro/php-amqplib.git lib/php-amqplib

+Since the tutorials are tested with `php-amqplib` v1.0 you might want to checkout the `v1.0` tag as well:

+    pushd lib/php-amqplib/
+    git checkout v1.0
+    popd

 ## Code